PaulSorensen/linux-tools/README.md

 ### Data Handling

-- **Section names, category names, and tool titles** are sanitized to title case, preserving minor words ("and", "or", "the", etc.), and acronyms.
+- **Section names and category names** are sanitized to title case, keeping minor words (like "and", "or", "the") in lowercase (unless they are the first word), and preserving acronyms.
+- **Tool titles** are sanitized so that each word starts with an uppercase letter, except for minor words (unless first), and the remaining letters are left as entered.
 - **Descriptions** are sanitized to capitalize the first word.
 - **URLs** are stored in lowercase and automatically prefixed with `https://` if missing.
 - **Tags** are stored in lowercase.